How to Talk to Your Teenager About Bitcoin

 Common questions teens ask about Bitcoin

-- “Why can't I just use Venmo?”
+• “Why can't I just use Venmo?”
 Venmo moves dollars.
 When you send someone $20 on Venmo, a bank is in the middle, and those dollars lose purchasing power every year.
-Bitcoin moves value without a middleman, and nobody can print more of it.
+Bitcoin moves value without a middleman, and its current rules cap the supply.

 Try this at home